-As set out in current regulation, the Board of Directors approved the latest revision of the Actuarial, Compliance and Risk Management Policies in its meeting of 30 September 2016 and of the Internal Audit Policy in its meeting of 31 March 2016.
+As set out in current regulation, the Board of Directors approved the latest revision of the Internal Audit Policy in its meeting of March 24, 2017, Actuarial and Compliance Policies, in its meeting of September 18, 2017, and the Risk Management Policy in its meeting of December 11, 2017.
 These policies establish the operational independence of these key functions and their direct line of reporting to the governing body.

-The names of individuals responsible for key functions have been reported to the DGSFP.
+The names of individuals responsible for key functions have been reported to the Dirección General de Seguros y Fondos de Pensiones.